-Shareholder approval of the appointment of the members of the Committee will be sought at the annual general meeting to be held on 23 November 2018.
-The members proposed for the Committee are DL Rose and CS Ntshingila, both of whom are independent non-executive directors with the required skills and expertise, as outlined in the King IV Report on Corporate Governance.
+Shareholder approval of the appointment of the members of the Committee will be sought at the Annual General Meeting to be held on 29 November 2019.
+The members proposed for the Committee are DL Rose, B Kali and LM Maisela, all of whom are non-executive directors with the required skills and expertise, as outlined in the King IV Report on Corporate Governance.